dumyy/handpose/realtime_demo/readme.md

 When you are testing, 30cm -40 cm is a good choice for your hand to the camera.

-The end GUI shot is like the follow show.
+The end GUI screenshot is like the follow show.

 ![shot1](https://github.com/dumyy/handpose/blob/master/figs/Screenshot%202019-06-06%2022:44:15.png)